claby2/axiomatic-set-theory/README.md

 noncomputable def Relation.Field (R : Set) : Set := (dom R) ∪ (ran R)
 ```

 A natural extension of relations is formalizing the notiong of functions, which are defined as a special kind of relation.
-From Enderton, to be a function, a set must be a relation that satisfies the property that for each x in the domain of the relation, there exists only one y such that xFy.
+From Enderton, to be a function, a set must be a relation that satisfies the property that for each $x$ in the domain of the relation, there exists only one $y$ such that $xFy$.
 This is expressed in Lean as follows:

 ```lean